tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ![Import Lex Bot](Images/import-lex-bot.png)

-Click on the `Crypto_Converter` bot, and once the `convertUSD` intent is on the screen, highlight the following:
+Click on the `Crypto_Converter` bot, and once the `ConvertUSD` intent is on the screen, highlight the following:

 * Adding `{usdAmount}` on the sample utterances, will allow the user to send messages like `I want to convert 100 dollars to BTC` where the deep learning algorithms will match the `{usdAmount}` label with a number on the utterance speech, as can be seen on the demo gif file below.